ashkanmy/Remote-Sensing/README.md

 </p>

-The ADG443_NN band color coded to visualize the CDM absorption coeffecient ranging from $0.004$ to $0.05$ as varying from yellow to dark red color measured in $m^{-1}$.
+The ADG443_NN band color coded to visualize the CDM absorption coeffecient ranging from $0.004$ to $0.05$ as varying from yellow to dark red color, respectively, measured in $m^{-1}$.
 Note the green area is the land and the brow strip is clouded area.

 # --------------------------------------------------------------------